moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 In video encoding, each access point is mapped to a fully encoded frame that can be used as reference for the "group of blocks".
 The encoding of these reference frames is typically much larger than the differential encoding of the following frames.
 This creates a peak of traffic at the beginning of the group.
 This peak is much easier to absorb in streaming applications that tolerate higher latencies than interactive video conferences.
 In practice, many real time conferences tend to use much longer groups, resulting in higher compression ratios and smoother bandwidth consumption along with a way to request the start of a new group when needed.
 Other real time conferences tend to use very short groups and just wait for the next group when needed.

 Of course, having longer blocks create other issues.
-Realtime conferences also need to accomodate the occasional occasional late comer, or the disconnected user who want to resynchronize after a network event.
+Realtime conferences also need to accommodate the occasional occasional late comer, or the disconnected user who want to resynchronize after a network event.
 This drives a need for synchronization "between access points".
 For example, rather than waiting for 30 seconds before connecting, the user might quickly download the "key" frames of the past 30 seconds and replay them in order to "synchronize" the video decoder.

 ### Media Insertion and Redirection